doo/metro-driver/README.md

-Metro-Driver Readme
+Metro-Driver Apprunner Readme
 ===================

-The Metro-Driver will install, update, uninstall or even run a Windows Store Application package.
+The Metro-Driver Apprunner will install, update, uninstall or even run a Windows Store Application package.

 Afterwards, it will optionally invoke a callback executable or script with the full package name as its first and only argument.